shakings/eStore.gStringKustomGuitars/README.md

 The appsettings.json file can be found in the project of the API.
 1. Will be require to change your server name in the connectionString to ensure that API will connect to your database server or your localhost(development environment).
-2. After the database has been restored also ensure that the datbase name has been configured in the connectionString.
+2. After the database has been restored you also need to ensure that you change the databaseName if it's not the same in the connectionString.

 "ConnectionStrings": {
     "ConnectionString": "Server=ServerName;Database=DatabaseName;Trusted_Connection=True;MultipleActiveResultSets=true;"